Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Affiliate/Partner/Referral Program – if your website or company offers one, it’s typically featured here

-Like the Appearance section shown above, the Menus are accessed from the same location.
-Creating and editing your menu uses a simple drag-and-drop design, allowing you to easily move your pages into place.
+Menus are accessed from the same Appearance section and use a simple drag-and-drop editor, letting you move pages into place without any coding.

 Configuration Settings